MicrosoftDocs/azure-devops-docs/docs/repos/git/delete-git-branch.md

 **Visual Studio 2015 & 2017**

 1. Open up Team Explorer and go to the **Branches** view.
 2. Locate the branch you want to delete.
-Make sure that you aren't checked out to that branch, as you can't delete the branch you are currently working in.
+Remember that you can't delete a branch you're currently working in.
 3. Right-click the branch name and select **Delete**.
-If you have unpublished changes, Visual Studio will ask if you're sure you want to delete the branch so you don't possibly lose work.
+Visual Studio will ask if you're sure you want to delete the branch if you have unpublished changes.

     ![Deleting a branch in Visual Studio](media/vsbranchdelete.gif)